Factbox: Gaddafi's children

-Oct 21 - Muammar Gaddafi's eight children, who led lives ranging from security chief and U.N. goodwill ambassador to playboy and professional footballer, earned reputations for extravagance, violence and dysfunctional behavior almost equaling their father's.
+Nov 19 - Muammar Gaddafi's eight children led lives ranging from security chief and U.N. goodwill ambassador to playboy and professional footballer, often earning reputations for extravagance and violence to rival their father's.

-Amid the chaos of war, three now appear to be dead like the deposed Libyan leader himself, four are scattered in exile and one remains on the run.
+One son, Saif al-Islam, was detained in Libya's southern desert, the interim justice minister and other officials said on Saturday.

 BELIEVED DEAD: